telerik/ui-for-aspnet-mvc-examples/Telerik.Examples.Mvc/Telerik.Examples.Mvc/Areas/GridSaveStateWithBrowserHistoryAPI/README.md

 ## Sample Overview
-This area demonstrates the GridSaveStateWithBrowserHistoryAPI sample using Telerik UI components in ASP.NET MVC.
+This area demonstrates Grid state persistence using browser History API in ASP.NET MVC.
+The sample shows how to save Grid state in browser history for back/forward navigation support, enabling users to navigate through Grid states.

+Common techniques shown in this sample:
+- Using HTML5 History API for state management
+- Saving Grid state with pushState()
+- Handling popstate events for navigation
+- Restoring Grid state on back/forward
+- Updating URL with Grid state parameters
+- Implementing browser-native navigation

 ---